Mya (singer): Influences

 Mýa's musical influences include Sade, Janet Jackson, Michael Jackson, Stevie Wonder, Aretha Franklin, Prince, Chaka Khan, Minnie Riperton, and Madonna.
 Mýa praises Stevie Wonder for his ability to hear music and play music and feel it and get other people to feel it, and Madonna for her boldness and courage.
 Mýa calls Minnie Riperton her favorite female singer and Prince her musical hero, stating, "He's someone who takes risks.
 He's an all-around entertainer, hell of a performer.
 He's a genius."

 Mýa's dance influences include Gregory Hines, Michael Jackson, Janet Jackson, Savion Glover, Jimmy Slyde, Electric Boogaloos, Rock Steady Crew, Cyd Charisse, Gene Kelly, Fred Astaire and Sammy Davis Jr.

 She cites Lena Horne and Liza Minnelli as her role models.

 Alter ego

 Introduced to audiences through her song, "Worth It", Mýa credits notorious mob accountant Meyer Lansky for American Mafia, as inspiration for her new alias.

-For Lan$ky's blunt cadence, Mýa cites hip-hop artits such as Mos Def, Common, Digable Planets, Black Thought, André 3000, and Erykah Badu.
+For Lan$ky's blunt cadence, Mýa cites hip-hop artists such as Mos Def, Common, Digable Planets, Black Thought, André 3000, and Erykah Badu.

 Lan$ky is an integral part of Mýa, relying on her specifically during hard times.
 "When I need a picker-upper, or somebody to be that mentor, someone to be that fighter, or somebody to be that person that will crack the whip and get me in shape, that's who Mýa Lan$ky is."